ternaris/rosbags-dataframe/.gitlab/issue_templates/bug.md

 2) Version of python you are running (`python --version`):

-3) How did you install rosbags-dataframe Did you use pip to install from PyPI or a repository checkout or something else?
+3) How did you install rosbags-dataframe?
+Did you use pip to install from PyPI or a repository checkout or something else?

 4) Version of rosbags-dataframe you have installed (`pip show rosbags-dataframe | grep Version`):